 (585) 235-6124

-The Susan B. Anthony Museum is among the most popular spots to visit this month.
-That’s because this museum is dedicated Susan B. Anthony, a leader of the American women’s suffrage movement.
-Equally important is her home, which was the headquarters of the suffrage association she led.
-The home is further etched in history as the site where she was arrested for voting inn 1872.
-In order to visit, you must make an online reservation for a guided public tour.
+The Susan B. Anthony Museum is among the most popular spots this month.
+This museum is dedicated to Susan B. Anthony, an American women’s suffrage movement leader.
+Equally important is her home, the headquarters of the suffrage association she led.
+The house is further etched in history as when she was arrested for voting in 1872.
+You must make an online reservation for a guided public tour to visit.

 Women’s Rights National Historical Park